liamzhang40/Rowan-Technology/README.md

 # To start webpack and make changes to bundle.js
 npm start

-# To see the project, simply open index.html or
+# To see the project, simply open index.html from the project folder or
 open index.html